 First up, I read Great Expectations way back in 2010/11.
 When I was around eleven.
 I couldn’t go past the first couple of pages because it seemed boring.
 And so, I will not be judging whether the film is an accurate portrayal of what Mr Dickens wrote which, in any case, is a personal opinion.
 And subsequently, genres like Military History, Non-Fiction, Thrillers and Harry Potter took over.
 Not to forget amazing comics like Calvin & Hobbes and Commando!
 Hence, I have no clue about the book from which the film is adapted.
 And a shout-out to those people who are offended by Bollywood’s adaptations.
 Each person has his/her vision and can, and perhaps should, do things differently.
 Recently, MEA wailed about the facts in Airlift.
 Was the RMS Titanic fictitious?
 No. Was the story of the Kate Winslet-Leonardo DiCaprio starrer true?
 Maybe not.
 But does that make anyone say that Titanic is a shitty film?
 No. Point is, let people do things according to the way they want.
 And in any case, films come with a ‘Disclaimer’.
 That is not a frigging showpiece.
 Read it!

 DIRECTION: I haven’t watched Abhishek Kapoor’s Kai Po Che but I do remember watching Rock On!! when it released back in 2008.
 It was a really good film.
-Kapoor directs well.
-There is a lot of style over substance at times but the actors make up for it.
+Kapoor directs loosely.
+There is a lot of fluff to the film but not much firmness.

 SCREENPLAY: Could have been better.
-A lot of things were dropped hurriedly towards the climax.
-At a time when none of the Khans are releasing films shorter than a hundred-and-fifty minutes, Kapoor and Supratik Sen shouldn’t have had a problem increasing the length by about ten odd minutes.
-It would definitely have made the film better.
+It is unable to bring the intensity of Haider in its depiction of Kashmir and the politics of the state are barely mentioned though they’re supposed to be a vital part in the movie.
 Sen nails the dialogue accurately, except for the one where the drunk Aditya, for no real reason, shouts Doodh maangogey toh kheer denge, Kashmir maangogey toh cheer denge! at a visibly confused Rahul Bhat.
-The line, however cool, has no real significance in the film.
+I was just as confused.

-EDITING: The editing, handled by Deepa Bhatia, is smooth but should have been a little rustic in some sequences.
+EDITING: The editing, handled by Deepa Bhatia, is quite smooth.

 MUSIC: Hitesh Sonik delivers a fine bit of background music that set the film up well.
 Amit Trivedi adds calming music to Swanand Kirkire’s lyrics.
 Pashmina and Yeh Fitoor Mera are, for me, the best tracks of the album.